JnyJny/articles/PythonCLIs/python_clis.md

 author: Erik O'Shaughnessy
 date: 23 Apr 2020
 -->

-# An Exploration of Modern Python CLI and Packaging
+# An Exploration of Modern Python Command Line Interface Design

-The goal here is twofold: help the new Python developer learn how to create and package their own command-line applications (a CLI) written in Python and secondly; why things are named and organized the way they are.
+The goal here is simple: help the new Python developer with some of the history and terminology around command line interfaces (CLIs) and explore how we write these useful programs in Python.

 ## In the Beginning...

-First, some history about command-line driven design from a [Unix][11] persepective.
+First, some history about command line design from a [Unix][11] persepective.

 Unix is a computer operating system and is the ancestor of Linux and